-- A letter from the employer (dean, vice-dean or equivalent head of the applicant's institution) on headed paper confirming applicant's position at the institution and that the applicant will receive a salary for at least three years starting from the year of application. - If employment has not been undertaken yet, a proof of employment offer and confirmation of acceptance will be requested from the applicant.
+- A letter from the employer (dean, vice-dean or equivalent head of the applicant's institution) on headed paper confirming applicant's position at the institution and that the applicant will receive a salary for at least three years starting from the year of application.
+IMPORTANT: Please use the template that can be downloaded here. - If employment has not been undertaken yet, a proof of employment offer and confirmation of acceptance will be requested from the applicant, to be submitted together with the above-provided template, duly completed and signed.